Mayeu/habitibot/README.md

 make serve
 ```

-in your favorite terminal to launch the server
+in your favourite terminal to launch the server

 ## Development

 I'm trying to maintain a development environment with this project.
 This
-environment depend of Docker & Docker Compose.
+environment depends of Docker & Docker Compose.
 It will run Habitica locally so
 one can test changes without having to rely on the internet.

 You can start the environment with: